Erin Davies – Executive Director

 Photo Credit: David Y. Lee

-Amber Evans – Policy and Community Engagement Director
+Amber Evans – Director of Organizing and Policy

 Amber has a BA in Journalism from the Ohio State University (OSU) and a Master’s degree in Library and Information Sciences from Kent State University.
 She began student organizing in 2011 with a coalition to Occupy OSU, inspired by the Occupy Wall Street movement.
 Much of this group evolved into the Ohio Student Association (OSA) and focused on a variety of campaigns from student tuition and debt to calling for divestment from exploitative practices.